jsm28/c-papers-index/index.md

 given here are the dates on the cover of the document (which may differ slightly in either direction from the actual date on which the published standard became available).

+* [All revisions of CPUB-documents and CPUBX-documents, reverse-chronological](cpub-all.html)
+* [CPUB-documents and CPUBX-documents order by document number](cpub-num.html)

 ## CADM-documents